ixofoundation/genesis/impacthub-3/README_INSTALL.md

 **10. Receive token:**
-Put your ixo address beginning with `ixo1` in the validator channel to receive few tokens.
+Put your ixo address beginning with `ixo1` in the validator channel to receive few tokens and tag *Shaun#4583*

 **11. Create the validator:**